 On the flip side, Sellers generally want to sell stock to have the transaction taxed at the preferential capital gains rate.
 In an asset sale sellers often increase their tax liability because some of the consideration can be taxed as ordinary income rather than capital gain.
 Sellers of interests in partnerships and LLCs taxed as partnerships generally have a result similar to an asset sale because of special partnership look-through rules.

 Most commonly, ordinary income results from the recapture of past depreciation and amortization deductions, as well as from the sale of certain assets—such as cash basis accounts receivable—that were not previously taxed because the seller used the cash basis of accounting.
 The impact of the ordinary income tax rates can potentially be reduced if a business is eligible for the IRC 199A deduction (20% pass-through deduction) but the overall tax rate will still be higher.
 Again, this deduction is set to expire at the end of 2025 unless Congress extends it.

 Read about the final regulations for the IRC 199A deduction by clicking here.

-Because of tax reform, more businesses may choose to operate as a C corporation to take advantage of:
+Because of the 2017 tax reforms, more businesses chose to operate as a C corporation to take advantage of: